kurcontko/tia-portal-translator/README.md

 # TIA Portal Translator
-Modern, async-powered tool for translating TIA Portal texts exported to Excel using Google Cloud Translate, OpenAI GPT, and DeepL APIs.
+Modern, async-powered tool for translating TIA Portal texts exported to Excel using free Google Cloud Translate, OpenAI/Openrouter API or OpenAI-compatible server, and DeepL APIs.
 A legacy script and wrapper are preserved under `deprecated/`.

 ## Getting Started